-- The model documentation needs significant improvement in organization and content.
+- Use of an explicit numerical scheme should be considered in addition to a fully implicit scheme. - Computation of potential evapotranspiration should be considered for inclusion in the RSM. - The effects of wind-stress forcing on large open-water bodies should be considered within the generic RSM even though their treatment might not be required in a regional-scale application such as the SFRSM. - Conveyance in sloughs should be treated explicitly to avoid losing it in the storage-volume relationship. - Consideration should be given to incorporating rainfall and ET in the canal water balance. - To improve model run times and efficiency, consideration should be given to partially decoupling the surface-water and ground-water solutions to allow different time steps to be used in these components.
+In addition, consideration should be given to re-implementing dynamic time stepping in the RSM. - Recent developments in GMS, PEST, and XMDF software could be used to improve RSM efficiency. - The model documentation needs significant improvement in organization and content.
 Several specific recommendations are provided in the Documentation section of this report. - Model assumptions, numerical methods, model calibration, numerical errors, and model validation should be more fully explained in the RSM documentation and presented in a cohesive fashion in the Theory Manual. - Local studies need to be performed and documented to validate the hydrologic process modules. - The current model and documentation need further improvement to more adequately address and fulfill client goals and expectations.

 The SFWMD has made a commendable effort to develop and document the RSM.
 Inclusion of a peer-review component in the RSM development process provides important quality-control and continuous-improvement assurances that can be expected to generate unbiased technical advice on model development.
 The RSM is on track to become a state-of-the-art, essential, and scientifically defensible tool for water management in South Florida.
-The peer-review panel anticipates that the recommendations contained in this report will be given serious consideration by the District to achieve this goal.
+The peer-review panel anticipates that the recommendations contained in this report will be given serious consideration by the SFWMD to achieve this goal.